awsdocs/aws-sam-developer-guide/doc_source/automating-updates-to-serverless-apps.md

 # Gradual Code Deployment<a name="automating-updates-to-serverless-apps"></a>

-If you use AWS SAM to create your serverless application, it comes built\-in with [AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) for safe Lambda deployments\.
+If you use AWS SAM to create your serverless application, it comes built\-in with [AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) to help ensure safe Lambda deployments\.
 With just a few lines of configuration, AWS SAM does the following for you:
-+ Deploys new versions of your Lambda function and automatically creates aliases that point to the new version\.
++ Deploys new versions of your Lambda function, and automatically creates aliases that point to the new version\.
 + Gradually shifts customer traffic to the new version until you're satisfied that it's working as expected, or you roll back the update\.
 + Defines pre\-traffic and post\-traffic test functions to verify that the newly deployed code is configured correctly and your application operates as expected\.
 + Rolls back the deployment if CloudWatch alarms are triggered\.